AboudyKreidieh/h-baselines/README.tex.md

-The CHER algorithm [4] attempts to promote cooperation between Manager and Worker policies in a goal-conditioned hierarchy by including a weighted *connected gradient* term to the Manager's gradient update procedure (see the right figure below).
+The CHER algorithm [4] attempts to promote cooperation between Manager and Worker policies in a goal-conditioned hierarchy by including a weighted *cooperative gradient* term to the Manager's gradient update procedure (see the right figure below).

 <p align="center"><img src="docs/img/hrl-cg.png" align="middle" width="90%"/></p>